Updated July 26, 2021

 CHRIS POOLE QUICK FACTS

-In his tenure, Poole has led the Seminoles to nine consecutive NCAA Tournament appearances, making FSU one of only 12 programs in the nation to accomplish the feat.
-The team has been ranked in the AVCA Top-15 at some point over the last nine seasons, and has defeated 26 AVCA Top-25 programs since his arrival.
+In his tenure, Poole recently led the Seminoles to 11 consecutive NCAA Tournament appearances, making FSU one of only 11 programs in the nation to accomplish the feat during that time span from 2009-20.
+The team has been ranked in the AVCA Top-20 at some point in 12 of the last 13 seasons, and has defeated 30 AVCA Top-25 programs since his arrival.

 When Poole inherited the Florida State volleyball program in the summer of 2008, he took over a team that had failed to reach the 20-win plateau in five-straight seasons and hadn’t been to the NCAA Tournament since 2002.
 It was a program looking for answers; a program looking to get back to the winning ways it had grown accustomed to in the 1980s and early ‘90s.

-However, since the beginning of the 2009 season, when Poole began overseeing the scheduling process, the Seminoles have gone head-to-head with 16 different non-conference opponents that were ranked in the top 25 of the AVCA polls in the regular season.
-Since his arrival at FSU, the Seminoles have seen 45 contests against Top-25 teams.
-By facing those upper echelon programs, Poole has established Florida State’s schedule as one of the most difficult in the nation for the last seven years.
-According to richkern.com the Seminoles strength of schedule has ranked seventh, eighth and fourth in succession in each of the last three seasons.
+However, since the beginning of the 2009 season, when Poole began overseeing the scheduling process, the Seminoles have gone head-to-head with 18 different non-conference opponents that were ranked in the top 25 of the AVCA polls in the regular season.
+Since his arrival at FSU, the Seminoles have seen 64 contests against Top-25 teams.
+By facing those upper echelon programs, Poole has established Florida State’s schedule as one of the most difficult in the nation for the last decade.
+FSU has been mainstays in the Top 10 in terms of strength of schedule, ranking sixth nationally in the most recent 2020-21 season when scheduling was made extremely difficult due to COVID-19.

-By the close of the 2015 season Poole further cemented his name among the best coaches in the sport as he led the Seminoles to at least 25 wins for the fifth consecutive campaign.
-Along with surpassing 200 wins in his Florida State career Poole climbed to seventh among active coaches in NCAA history with 761 career wins.
+By the close of the 2016 season Poole further cemented his name among the best coaches in the sport as he led the Seminoles to at least 25 wins for the sixth consecutive campaign.
+Along with surpassing 200 wins in his Florida State career Poole climbed to seventh among active coaches in NCAA history with 787 career wins.
+The Noles reached the NCAA Sweet 16 for the third time in the last four seasons and posted an impressive 12-1 record in true road matches, with the lone loss coming at Chapel Hill against eventual ACC Champion, North Carolina.

 The 2015 season, which culminated in the second round of the NCAA Tournament at in-state rival Florida, was highlighted by the five-member senior class which included Caroline Dadowski, Laura Dadowski, Karlie Hauer, Mercedes Vaughn and Nicole Walch.
 Under the direction of Poole, that quintuplet capped off one of the best four-year runs in program history, brandishing a 109-23 overall record, including a 54-2 mark in Tully Gymnasium, and along the way finished 68-10 in ACC action.